luigiferiani/multi-DDM/README.md

 **Note:**
 The software automatically parses the file name looking for an indication of what magnification was used.
-In particular, the code looks for strings like ''20X'', ''40X'' (in general, a number (decimals are allowed) followed by the letter ''x'', or ''X''.
+In particular, the code looks for strings like `20X`, `40X` (in general, a number - decimals are allowed - followed by the letter `x`, or `X`).
-This is used then to set the px->um conversion.
+This is used then to set the px->µm conversion.
 Out of the box, this value would only be correct on the setup described in the main text of the manuscript: Nikon Eclipse Ti-E inverted microscope (Nikon, Japan), Grasshopper®3 GS3-U3-23S6M-C CMOS camera (FLIR Integrated Imaging Solutions GmbH, Germany).
-To fix this, in the file `./parameters/calibrated_magnifications.json` you should modify the magnification -> um/px values.
+To fix this, in the file `./parameters/calibrated_magnifications.json` you should modify the magnification -> µm/px values.

 ## Data aggregation